jens-create/socialdata2023/docs/index.md

 - How have these factors changed over time?
 - What can we do to prevent these factors from happening in the future?

 ### The most common factors that contribute to accidents

-The following chart shows the top 10 factors that contribute to accidents in NYC.
-The data is based on the latest dataset from NYC Open Data, which contains information about all traffic accidents reported by the NYPD since 2012.
+The following chart shows the top 8 factors that contribute to accidents in NYC for the three categories.

 {% include factor_plot.html %}

-As you can see, the most common factor is "Driver Inattention/Distraction", followed by "Failure to Yield Right-of-Way" and "Backing Unsafely".
-These three factors account for more than half of all accidents in NYC.

 ### How do these factors relate to each other?